plone/training/ttw/mosaic.rst

     - bulleted list,
     - numbered list,
     - table of contents,
-    - navigation: this tiles displays a navigation menu, its settings can be changed in a modal window (click on the "i" button on the bottom-right corner to display the modal),
+    - navigation: this tile displays a navigation menu.
+Its settings can be changed in a modal window (click on the :guilabel:`i` button on the bottom-right corner to display the modal),

 - Media: